-- Applications or packages are added or removed on a computer. - Hardware components (such as NICs, modems, drives, and memory) are added or removed on a computer. - Errors in ECC memory have been detected. - A system has been powered on, powered off, or rebooted remotely. - Thresholds for system performance (such as virtual memory, drive space, voltages, temperatures, etc.) have been exceeded.
+Applications or packages are added or removed on a computer.

+- Hardware components (such as NICs, modems, drives, and memory) are added or removed on a computer. - Errors in ECC memory have been detected. - A system has been powered on, powered off, or rebooted remotely. - Thresholds for system performance (such as virtual memory, drive space, voltages, temperatures, etc.) have been exceeded. - · Modem activity has been detected.